 - Techniques to help defining a vision, scoping it at different stages, and planning each stage

-- Understanding the HCI community (and sub communities
+- Understanding your research community (and sub communities)

 - Mentoring (see below)